How to make a straight tree bonsai

 3. Creative expression: Growing a bonsai tree is a form of art.
 It allows you to express your creativity and personal style by shaping and pruning the tree to create a unique and aesthetically pleasing form.

-See also How to look after a bonsai tree book
+See also How do you bring a bonsai tree back to life

 4. Patience and discipline: Bonsai tree cultivation requires patience and discipline.
 It teaches you the value of waiting and planning for long-term goals.
 The process of shaping and training a bonsai tree encourages discipline and perseverance.